LAKERS TOGETHER: ‘We can’t wait to meet you.’ One constant is our passion for teaching. Watch a faculty member talk about your learning experience.

 Undergraduate Research - Gain experience collaborating with faculty members on your research projects, and get special opportunities to present your work on and off campus.

-Honors Status - Get an edge when applying for jobs, fellowships, or graduate school.
+Success - Get an edge when applying for jobs, fellowships, or graduate school.
 Our alumni live it: For example, Zoë Smith.
 Read her story and many others.